 While races and games didn’t stop because of the pandemic, the live audience did.
 And it started at the Italian Open of tennis.

 The Italian government has just approved new Covid-19 rules.
-And one of them includes sport events in Italy.
+And one of them includes sports events in Italy.
 With a few restrictions, the audience is finally back.

 The new rules for sport events in Italy